Pavlo Cherepin: Education

-In 1998, graduated from High School No. 57 in Kyiv with an emphasis on English language studies.
-In 2023, graduated from the Institute of Foreign Philology at Taras Shevchenko National University of Kyiv.
+In 1998, Cherepin graduated from High School No. 57 in Kyiv with an emphasis on English language studies.
+In 2023, he graduated from the Institute of Foreign Philology at Taras Shevchenko National University of Kyiv.

 Career outside motorsport

-Combining his expertise in media production and professional sports, Pavel Cherepin is primarily known as a media manager and show-runner for sports films and shows such as "24”, "Five Finals”, "Special Atmosphere", "Line of Attack”, "Auto_Goal!”, "Supermatch” and others.
+Combining his expertise in media production and professional sports, Cherepin is primarily known as a media manager and show-runner for sports films and shows such as "24”, "Five Finals”, "Special Atmosphere", "Line of Attack”, "Auto_Goal!”, "Supermatch” and others.

-In late 2021, Pavel Cherepin and Natalia Gordienko, (who founded media brand Heroes in 2016), decided to unite forces with well-known Ukrainian film director and producer Egor Olesov to create United Heroes Group.
+In late 2021, Cherepin and Natalia Gordienko, (who founded media brand Heroes in 2016), decided to unite forces with well-known Ukrainian film director and producer Egor Olesov to create United Heroes Group.

 After the 2022 Russian invasion to Ukraine, the company was focused on creating international documentary films that highlighted various aspects of the war for a wide international audience.
 In particular, the films Cyberwar 2022 and Hunger, created by Heroes Docs (part of United Heroes Group) and Czech-Italian production company So What Media, have been shown on channels and platforms in Germany, Spain, Portugal, Estonia, Lithuania, Latvia, Poland, etc., and have been awarded and selected for international film festival programs.
 The film Inside Ukraine, created for Korean TV-channel MBC together with director Kim Yongmi, was recognized by the Hinzpeter Award jury.
 In 2023, United Heroes Group continued to create high-quality feature films and documentaries in partnership with well-known international producers and broadcasters.

-Pavlo Cherepin's career from the beginning was closely associated with the sport.
+Cherepin's career from the beginning was closely associated with the sport.
 From 2001 to 2007 he worked as a journalist and TV commentator, creator of the program Our football, and commentator for the UEFA Champions League, Ukrainian Premier League, UEFA European Championship and FIFA World Cup matches on Ukrainian Inter, Ukrayina, and Pershyi Natsionalnyi TV channels.
-In 2002 he created the project "ua-football", which became one of the leading online sports media in Ukraine.
+In 2002, he created the project "ua-football", which became one of the leading online sports media in Ukraine.

-From 2005 to 2007, Pavlo Cherepin was Marketing Director of the Professional Football League of Ukraine.
+From 2005 to 2007, Cherepin was the Marketing Director of the Professional Football League of Ukraine.
 Since 2008, he is a business consultant in the field of sports marketing and online media.

 Amateur rally

-Relationship with motorsports for Pavlo Cherepin started in amateur rally.
-In 2007 and 2008 he took part in several rounds of the FAU Rally Cup for production vehicles, using his own Subaru Impreza as the first pilot.
+Relationship with motorsports for Cherepin started in amateur rally.
+In 2007 and 2008, he took part in several rounds of the FAU Rally Cup for production vehicles, using his own Subaru Impreza as the first pilot.
 Cherepin's professional debut occurred at one of the most popular Ukrainian competitions, the Yalta Rally.
 The crew of Gennady Sanchenko and Pavlo Cherepin led the entire race distance, and, according to Pavlo, during the race they swapped the driver's and co-driver's role several times.
 However, it was not more than an experiment; Cherepin's serious career as a rally co-driver began three years later.